ArisBar/IFT-6266/README.md

 **Approach amd results**.
 I focussed on conditioning on the outside border, leaving the inclusion of captions for future work.
 I approached the problem using deep convolutional autoencoder architectures akin to Ref [1], with L2 and adversarial losses [2].
 I obtained my best results with a relatively simple fully convolutional architecture with skip connections, and a weighted combination of a L2  loss and a Wasserstein GAN (WGAN) loss [3].

-Exemples of reconstructed images from the mscoco  validation set are given below:

 Details of my experiments are given in the next sections.